 3. Pond/Lake Loop System

 Do you have a body of water on your land?
 If so, you can choose this geothermal energy system, where you install the tubing at the bottom of a pond or lake.
-The tubing is laid in a coil, also called a “slinky” closed-loop at least eight feet under the water’s surface to prevent winter freezing.
+The tubing is laid in a coil, also called a “slinky” closed loop at least 8 feet under the water’s surface to prevent winter freezing.

 This geothermal system is ideal when it is a viable option because it tends to be less expensive than other installations.
 The price varies depending on how close the water body is to your home.